d3fc/d3fc/packages/d3fc-label-layout/README.md

 *greedy*.**bounds**(*array*)

-Optionally specifies a bounding region, as an array of two values, `[width, height]`.
+Optionally specifies a bounding region, as a rectangle with properties of `x`, `y`, `width` and `height`.
 The strategy will try to keep labels within the bounds.

 ### Simulated Annealing